Skip to content

 Example 1: The Coffee Shop Meeting

 You met at a cozy coffee shop.
 Use warm browns, cream, and a deep teal accent.
 Personalized napkins with a minimalist coffee cup icon and your initials make the bar feel curated.
-A frosted teal cup for signature drinks seals the theme—see similar crowd-pleasing designs: Rubi and Lib Best Sellers.
+A frosted teal cup for signature drinks seals the theme.
+Browse our best sellers for crowd-pleasing color and design combinations.

 Example 2: The Beachside Proposal